Why Does a Song Sound Happy or Sad? The Scale Behind It

 Scales and chords

-If you stack thirds using only the notes of C major, you get:
+Chords are built from scale notes.
+Stack thirds using only the notes of C major and you get:

 C - Dm - Em - F - G - Am - Bdim